 Like drying, there are a variety of ways to freeze herbs.
 Freezing, if done properly, preserves much of the delicious flavor of herbs that can be lost in drying.
 Herbs do not need to be blanched like many other foods before freezing, which is a big plus if you are short on time and need to quickly and easily preserve your herb harvest.

-I found this method from Kaylyn’s kitchen interesting.
+I found a method from Kaylyn’s kitchen interesting.
 She freezes hard-leafed herbs like rosemary, sage, and thyme in bags for a few weeks until the leaves easily fall off the stems.
-She then repacks them in jars to store long term in the freezer.
-They retain their fragrance and flavor very well using this method.
-The rosemary in the above photo has been in the freezer for over a year and is still green and fragrant!
+She then repacks them in jars to store long-term in the freezer.
+They retain their fragrance and flavor very well using this method, often for over a year!

 3. Herbs Frozen in Oil